There is a wide range of supports available to help businesses impacted by the COVID-19 crisis.

 - COVID Restrictions Support Scheme: The COVID Restrictions Support Scheme (CRSS) offers support to businesses forced to close or trade at significantly reduced levels as a result of restrictions imposed on them in response to COVID-19.
 Eligible businesses can make a claim to Revenue for a payment known as an Advance Credit for Trading Expenses (ACTE).

-- Enterprise Support Grant: The Enterprise Support Grant for businesses impacted by COVID-19 is available for eligible self-employed people who close their COVID-19 Pandemic Unemployment Payment on or after 18 May 2020.
-This will provide business owners with a once-off grant of up to €1,000 to restart their business which was closed due to the COVID-19 pandemic.
+- Enterprise Support Grant: The Enterprise Support Grant for businesses impacted by COVID-19 is available for eligible self-employed people who close their COVID-19 Pandemic Unemployment Payment.
+This will provide business owners with a grant of up to €1,000 to restart their business which was closed due to the COVID-19 pandemic.

 - Trading Online Voucher: The Local Enterprise Office Trading Online Voucher is a government grant scheme, designed to assist small businesses with up to 10 employees.
 It offers financial assistance of up to €2,500 along with training and advice to help your business trade online.
 Businesses that have already received a Trading Online Voucher can apply for a second voucher, where upgrades are required.

 - LEAN for Micro: LEAN for Micro is available to Local Enterprise Office clients to help build resilience within small companies.
 Businesses can avail of consultancy support with a LEAN Expert or help to implement new remote working and physical distancing guidelines.
 Contact your Local Enterprise Office for further details.